sutta » an » an5 » Aṅguttara Nikāya 5.167

 “Ye te, bhante, puggalā assaddhā jīvikatthā na saddhā agārasmā anagāriyaṁ pabbajitā saṭhā māyāvino ketabino uddhatā unnaḷā capalā mukharā vikiṇṇavācā indriyesu aguttadvārā bhojane amattaññuno jāgariyaṁ ananuyuttā sāmaññe anapekkhavanto sikkhāya na tibbagāravā bāhulikā sāthalikā okkamane pubbaṅgamā paviveke nikkhittadhurā kusītā hīnavīriyā muṭṭhassatino asampajānā asamāhitā vibbhantacittā duppaññā eḷamūgā, te mayā evaṁ vuccamānā na padakkhiṇaṁ gaṇhanti.

 “Sir, there are those faithless people who went forth from the lay life to homelessness not out of faith but to earn a livelihood.
 They’re devious, deceitful, and sneaky.
 They’re restless, insolent, fickle, scurrilous, and loose-tongued.
 They do not guard their sense doors or eat in moderation, and they are not dedicated to wakefulness.
 They don’t care about the ascetic life, and don’t keenly respect the training.
 They’re indulgent and slack, leaders in backsliding, neglecting seclusion, lazy, and lacking energy.
-They’re unmindful, lacking situational awareness and immersion, with straying minds, witless and stupid.
+They’re unmindful, lacking situational awareness and immersion, with straying minds, witless and idiotic.
 When I speak to them like this, they don’t respectfully take it up.

 Ye pana te, bhante, kulaputtā saddhā agārasmā anagāriyaṁ pabbajitā asaṭhā amāyāvino aketabino anuddhatā anunnaḷā acapalā amukharā avikiṇṇavācā indriyesu guttadvārā bhojane mattaññuno jāgariyaṁ anuyuttā sāmaññe apekkhavanto sikkhāya tibbagāravā na bāhulikā na sāthalikā okkamane nikkhittadhurā paviveke pubbaṅgamā āraddhavīriyā pahitattā upaṭṭhitassatino sampajānā samāhitā ekaggacittā paññavanto aneḷamūgā, te mayā evaṁ vuccamānā padakkhiṇaṁ gaṇhantī”ti.